HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada >

 On March 2, 2006, CNSC started the Environmental Assessment for COGEMA Resources Inc.'s Midwest Project.
 The project includes the development of the Midwest open pit mine, the haul road linking the Midwest development with the existing McClean Lake Operation, and the production capacity increase of the JEB mill to accommodate the planned rate for milling of the Midwest ore.

-> View project description external link (CNSC)
+> View project description (CNSC)

 CNSC issues mine site preparation license for Midwest project